developersCradle/java-web-dev-soap-rest-api/Section 03/README.md

 <img src="exampleCodeOnDemand.JPG" alt="alt text" width="600"/>

-- 1. Respose is returned with different **links**, client can **Invoke** these links, which in return get executed in server side.
+- 1. Repose is returned with different **links**, client can **Invoke** these links, which in return get executed in server side.
 Hence, **server** can manage content of Vacation

-- 2. Lets say, requested resource is booked out.
-Server can mange response(Link) given in returned resource.
+- 2. Let's say, requested resource is booked out.
+Server can manage response(Link) given in returned resource.

 <img src="BenefitsHATEOAS.JPG" alt="alt text" width="500"/>